 Scholarships and Fellowships

 There are numerous ways to find financial aid opportunities within the College of Science and through the USU Financial Aid Office.
-Each department offers scholarship opportunities to students in their programs, and the College of Science Dean's Office has scholarships available each year for students who have declared a major within one of the College's six departments.
-Some departmental scholarships can be reviewed and applied for via https://usu.awardspring.com/.
+Each department offers scholarship opportunities to students in their programs, and the College of Science Dean's Office has scholarships available each year for juniors and senoras who have declared a major within one of the College's six departments.
+All College of Science scholarships and scholarships for the Biology, Chemistry and Biochemistry, and Mathematics and Statistics Departments can be reviewed and applied for via https://usu.awardspring.com/.
+See the department webpages below for other department-specific scholarships.

 For graduate student scholarships, visit your department's website, or view graduate student scholarships available through the College.